nycu-caslab/OSC2025/_sources/labs/overview.rst

 Grading Policy
 ##############

-**PLAGIARISM is now allowed**, including copying from previous years.
+**PLAGIARISM is not allowed**, including copying from previous years.

 It's allowed and recommended to discuss with others, but you still need to write it on your own instead of copy/paste.